jatinmandav/C-Programming/Stacks_in_C/README.md

 In the pushdown stacks only two operations are allowed: Push and Pop.
 Push adds a new element on top of the stack, whereas Pop, removes the Topmost element from stack.

-Stacks can be easily implemented in both arrays and linked lists, but ofcourse, both have their share of advantages and disadvantages.
-A stack may be implemented to have a bounded capacity (array implementation).
-If the stack is full and does not contain enough space to accept an entity to be pushed, the stack is considered to be an overflow state.
-The pop operation removes an item from the top of stack.

   - Infix to Postfix Expression Conversion
     - Algorithm:
       - Scan the infix expression from left to right.